3.11. Virtual terminal

 Generate a pair of public and private keys

-You need a private and public key to use a virtual terminal.
+Virtual terminal requires a pair of public and private keys from user to authorize requests.
 To generate it, go to https://www.openssl.org/ ( https://slproweb.com/products/Win32OpenSSL.html ), download the latest openssl version and run the following commands:

 openssl genpkey -algorithm RSA -out private_key_pkcs_8.pem -pkeyopt rsa_keygen_bits:4096